soniquentin/INF586-Securite-des-reseaux/certificates/README.md

 ### Incorpore the certificates

+These section must be done by every part/mate

 #### Root CA, trusted by our browser

 Our browser must trust our selfsigned certificate for our root CA. I am using Google Chrome.
 Google Chrome trusts the certificates that our Macbook actually does.
 To add our root CA's certificate in the list of trusted CA :